Ricks-Lab/benchMT/README.md

 * Changed *--ref_signals* option to *--std_signals* for clarity.

 ## Development Plans and Known Limitations
-* Implement a *--force_ref* which will generate new reference results even if they already exist.
 * Currently, running more than one job at a time on a single GPU is not supported.
-* Consider using opencl instead of lshw to get valid GPU compute platforms, but maybe won't work for cuda apps
+* Consider using opencl instead of lshw to get valid GPU compute platforms, but maybe won't work for cuda apps.
-* Should consider executing job with time command.
-This should give total and CPU time metrics
-* Need to figure out how to run a job without a shell
-* Deal with an immediate fail to spawn a process when executing a job
+* Deal with an immediate fail to spawn a process when executing a job.